yoshirozay/education/DataScience&Algo/BigO-Notation/README.md

 }
 ```
 ## Quadratic Time - O(n²)
-Quadratic Time, the algorithm time doubles because of two for loops, with one embedded in each other.
+Quadratic Time, the algorithm time doubles because of two for loops, with one embedded in each other. (very slow)

 ```swift
 func quadratic(_ n: Int) -> Int {